mohmiim/MLIntroduction/session-1/README.md

 Machine Learning, Artificial Intelligence, and Augmented Intelligence are words we hear today everywhere.
 We each perceive them differently: they scare some and excite others.
 But what are they really?
 Should we be scared or excited?
 What can it do for you, your company, and your community?

-As a software developer, not a data scientist or a researcher, should you care?
+Should you care as a software developer, not a data scientist or a researcher?
 The answer is, you definitely should care.
 The transformation is happening as you read this.
 Examples of this transformation are all around us.
 Luckily, it's not too late to get your feet wet and apply it.
 The topic's not as scary as it might sound!
-You don't need a Ph.D. or an advanced degree in statistics (though it does not hurt to have one of them or both :) ).
+You don't need a Ph.D. or an advanced degree in statistics (though it does not hurt to have one or both :) ).

 Let’s start simple.
-What is the difference between machine learning and our typical day to day software development (I might even say compared to classic development)?
-In typical programming we receive an input, and we write code that represents all the rules for producing the correct output.
+What is the difference between machine learning and our typical day-to-day software development (I might even say compared to classic development)?
+In typical programming, we receive an input, and we write code that represents all the rules for producing the correct output.

 <p align="center">
 <img src="images/Flow.png" height="350" width="650">
 </p>

-Although this sounds straightforward, there are many tasks where it is really hard and/or time-consuming to come up with all the rules required to produce the correct output.
-For example, consider the task of writing a program to determine whether a picture is that of a dog or a cat.
+Although this sounds straightforward, many tasks require a lot of work and/or time to develop all the rules required to produce the correct output.
+For example, consider writing a program to determine whether a picture is that of a dog or a cat.

 <p align="center">
 <img src="images/DogVsCat.png" height="200" width="400">
 </p>

-Try to think of the rules we need to perform this task.
-Coding the rules aside, simply imagining all of the required rules is quite hard.
+Think of the rules we need to perform this task.
+Coding the rules aside, simply imagining all the required rules is hard.
-On the other hand, in a machine learning paradigm you begin with some input data and the correct output data, and the machine learning algorithm comes up with the rules for you.
+On the other hand, in a machine learning paradigm, you begin with input data and the correct output data, and the machine learning algorithm comes up with the rules for you.

 If you think about it, it is much easier this way (given you have enough data to cover the whole problem space), as the system is coming up with all the rules for you.
-Furthermore, it's possible that the algorithm will come up with rules you didn't know existed.
+Furthermore, the algorithm may develop rules you didn't know existed.
 These rules are captured in what we call the machine learning model.

 ## 2. Single-Neuron Neural Network

-Usually the first concept that comes to mind when someone mentions Machine Learning or Deep Learning is Neural Network.
-It had been there for a very long time, it had good days and bad days :) , but regardless, understanding it will allow us to understand the more sophisticated topics we will handle in later sessions.
+Usually, the first concept that comes to mind when someone mentions Machine Learning or Deep Learning is Neural Networks.
+They have been around for a very long time, and they have had good days and bad days. :) Regardless, understanding neural networks will allow us to understand the more sophisticated topics we will handle in later sessions.

 This figure shows the simplest Neural Network we can create.
-It has only one node (neuron), accepts 2 inputs and has one output:
+It has only one node (neuron), accepts two inputs and has one output:

 <p align="center">
 <img src="images/SingleNeuron.png">
 </p>

-`Y`:The  output of the neuron, calculated as a function of the sum on inputs multiplied by weight plus the bias:
+`Y`: The output of the neuron, calculated as a function of the sum of inputs multiplied by weight plus the bias:
 <p align="center">Y = f(W<sub>1</sub>.X<sub>1</sub> + W<sub>2</sub>.X<sub>2</sub> + b)</p>

-`b`: The bias, allows the network to find a good constant value to add to the input of the neuron.
+`b`: The bias allows the network to find a good constant value to add to the neuron's input.

 `X`<sub>`n`</sub>: The input to the network.
 Imagine I am trying to build a network that predicts house prices based on the number of rooms and the total area of each house.
 In this case I have two numerical inputs: one for the number of bedrooms and one for the total area of the house.

 `W`<sub>`n`</sub>: The weight of each input to our neuron; this starts as a random number but with the magic of machine learning (training) the system will be able to to adjust it to be the suitable value to produce the correct output.

-`f`: The activation function, this function plays an important role, specifically for nonlinearity.
+`f`: The activation function plays an important role, specifically for nonlinearity.
 Let’s set `f` to the identity function `f(x) = x`, then `Y` will be:
 <p align="center">Y = W<sub>1</sub>.X<sub>1</sub> + W<sub>2</sub>.X<sub>2</sub> + b</p>

 Given that `W` is just a floating-point number, then `Y` is just a linear function of the input.
-In real-life scenarios it's not common to be able to represent cases as a linear function.
-In reality, most of the time it is a nonlinear function, this is why we need to set function `f`.
+In real-life scenarios, it's not common to represent cases as a linear function.
+Most of the time, it is a nonlinear function, which is why we need to set function `f`.

 ### Activation Functions

 _Note that these functions can take any real number as input._

-**Sigmoid:** The output of sigmoid is a value between 0 and 1.
+**Sigmoid:** sigmoid output is a value between 0 and 1.
 <p align="center">
 <img src="images/sigmoid.png"  height="300" width="200">
 </p>

-**tanh:** The output is a value is between -1 and 1.
+**tanh:** The output is between -1 and 1.
 <p align="center">
 <img src="images/tanh.png"  height="300" width="200">
 </p>

-**Relu:** The output is Max(0,x), provides the same non-linearity as sigmoid but with [better performance]().
+**Relu:** The output is Max(0,x), which provides the same non-linearity as sigmoid but with [better performance]().
 <p align="center">
 <img src="images/relu.png"  height="300" width="200">
 </p>